miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 untangle the complexities I'm trying to avoid.
 In short, I'm hiding complexity under a terrifically beautiful FastHTML no-build veneer.
 It takes great advantage of running on your desktop, and is not going to be easy to web host.
 Sometimes the best way to move forward is to go against the grain.
+Oh yeah, and it's definitely beyond my skill-level, and thus the title of the article.

 ## The Problem Statement